phaubertin/critters/README.md

 Training is performed with a genetic algorithm.
-At each generation, each critter is simulated for a short time and a fitness function is computed that depends on the number of times the critter catches food or is caught by a predator.
-For simplicity of implementation, critters are not eliminated outright when they get caught by a predator, but the associated fitness cost penalty coupled with the selection procedure are such that selection becomes very unlikely when that happens.
+At each generation, each critter is simulated for a short time and a fitness function is computed that depends on the number of times the critter catches food or is caught by a danger.
+For simplicity of implementation, critters are not eliminated outright when they get caught by a danger, but the associated fitness cost penalty coupled with the selection procedure are such that selection becomes very unlikely when that happens.